aas-core-works/aas-package3-csharp/doc/getting-started/intro.md

 The following articles describe how you can install and use the library.

-The library supports both NET Standard 2.1 and Net 5.
+The library supports NET Standard 2.0, NET Standard 2.1 and Net 5.

 Unless a version is indicated as a pre-release, the library has been thoroughly tested and is thus ready for use in production.